Join us as we celebrate student enterprise at Queen's by hosting our annual May Ball.

 Last year we gave local businesses, organisations and departments the opportunity to be involved in this celebratory event through availing of a Sponsorship Package.

-If you would like to secure a package for the 2020 May Ball or find out more about this opportunity or view the sponsorship pack please email email@example.com.
+If you would like to secure a package for the 2020 May Ball or find out more about this opportunity please email email@example.com.

 The May Ball will be a spectacular event, celebrating the hard work and creativitiy of entrepreneurial staff and students across Queen's University.

 If you would like to nominate yourself, a friend or someone who inspires you, please fill in our nomination form for one, or even two, categories.